tranbamanh229289/MyProject/README.md

 * Evaluating algorithm results: The algorithm depends heavily on training data.
 The biggest drawback of ID3 and the decision tree is generally that if a new data point falls into the wrong branch at the first split, the end result will be different. so many, so much .

 7. Ai Group SVM :
-- Data :Self-created in code.I use the normal distribution and covariance matrix to create data.
+- Data: Self-created in code I use the normal distribution matrix and covariance to generate data.
+-The nature of this algorithm calculates Weight and Bias based on points called "Support Vectors Margins".
+These points are in Margins for C> "Lambda"> 0.
-- The SVM algorithm group has the following algorithms:
+- SVM algorithm group has the following algorithms:
-  - Hard Magins:  With "linearly separable" data .Bringing issues about convex planning format.Then the problem is solved in 2 ways.
-Method 1 is calculated directly and satisfies Slayter and regular conditions as convex objective function and constraint set as convex set.
-Then deduce that the solution of the problem is the solution of the system "K K T".Method 2 approaches the problem by solving a simpler problem.
-The problem of finding the max is the solution of the other problem to find min.
-I use this method 2 because method 1 solves it directly, I have to solve the "KKT" system: it is very complicated and not feasible.
-Because the number of equations and number of cases of the "KKT" system is too big .For method 2, I use the CVXOPT library to solve the convex optimization problem.
+- Hard Magins: With data "linear separation".
+Issues related to convex planning format.
+Then the problem is solved in 2 ways.
+Method 1 is calculated directly and satisfies the Slayter and the usual conditions are convex target functions and constraints sets such as convex sets.
+It is then deduced that the solution of the problem is that of the "K K T" system.
+Merod 2 approaches the problem by solving a simpler problem.
+The problem of finding the max is the solution of the other problem to find the min.
+To solve the new problem, I apply the properties of the "EZ" system and calculate "Lambda", "Weight", "Bias".
+I use the method This is because method 1 deals directly, I have to solve the "EZ" directly: it is very complicated and not feasible.
+Because the number of equations and the number of cases of the "EZ" system is too large.
+Method 2, I use CVXOPT library to solve the convex optimization problem.
-  =>This algorithm effectively classifies
+=> This algorithm classifies efficiency
-  - Soft Magins : With data problems near "linearly separable".Similar to Hard Margins.
-The objective function of this problem is to add the sacrifices of the noise data points.
+- Soft Magins: With data problems near "can be linearly split".
+Like Hard Margins.
+The objective function of this problem is to add the sacrifice of noise data points.This algorithm has 2 approaches.
+1 refers to the traditional lagrange duality problem.
+2 is to bring the nonlinear planning problem into a non-linear nonlinear planning problem.
+Then optimize the loss function, finally using the gradient desent to update the weight.
-  - Kernel SVM :With "nonlinearly separable" data -Multi-Layer : With multi-layered classification problem
+- Kernel SVM: With "inseparable" data
+-Multi-Layer: With multi-layer classification problem